-Our mission was to enhance angling opportunities within the Georgian Triangle.
+Our mission is to enhance angling opportunities within the Georgian Triangle.
 From the original twenty-four members the club has grown considerably.

 In the early days of the club, ideas were discussed as to how to improve the fishing in our area.
 It was noted that fish populations were in decline and that hatchery-raised fish would help.

 Our club built a small 8 x 12 foot hatchery and in the fall of 1987, we collected eggs and raised 10,000 Chinook salmon that were released into Georgian Bay.

 In 1989, we built our present, much bigger 24 x 32 foot hatchery.
 With ministry approval, we added Brown trout to the species that we raised and released into the Bay.
 In 1991, we added rainbow trout to our list of sport fish.

 Over the last two decades, our club has successfully raised 200,000 Chinook, a million Browns and a million rainbow [steelhead] trout.

 The salmon program has been so successful that we no longer need to raise them in the hatchery; they are self sustaining.

 Present day hatchery news